 Belmont University Health Services is your on-campus source for treatment of common illnesses and injuries.
 Clinic visits are free for students with discounted fees for any testing or procedures.
 The clinic is located in McWhorter Hall next to the Belmont Pharmacy.
-When classes are in session, our hours are 8 a.m.-6 p.m.
-Monday-Friday and 8 a.m.-Noon on Saturday.
-During student breaks, we are open 8 a.m.-4:30 p.m.
-Monday-Friday.
+Clinic hours are 8am-4:30pm, Monday through Friday.